Updated on 08/12/2019

 - Ensure patients with state-regulated insurance also directly benefit from rebates.
 State legislation to require that health insurers share discounts and rebates with patients at the pharmacy counter would reduce out-of-pocket costs by as much as $834 for a diabetes patient taking four medicines, including insulin.

 - Support first dollar coverage of insulin for high-deductible health plan patients.
-The Department of Treasury / Internal Revenue Service should clarify rules to allow high-deductible health plans to provide coverage of insulin and other chronic disease medicines prior to the deductible.
+The Department of Treasury / Internal Revenue Service recently released guidance to allow high-deductible health plans to provide coverage of insulin and other chronic disease medicines without a deductible or with a deductible below the minimum deductible otherwise required in high-deductible health plans.

 - Count third-party discount plans toward deductibles.
 Private health insurance rules should require health plans to count the cost of prescriptions purchased through third-party programs, like Blink Health and GoodRx, toward patient maximum out-of-pocket limits.